-On May 22, 2015, the Foundation received a ruling from the Internal Revenue Service ("IRS") confirming the Foundation's classification as a public charity under section 509(a)(3).
-The IRS further determined the Foundation meets the requirements of an integrated auxiliary of a church and as such, is not required to file Form 990 but management intends to continue filing Form 990 for transparency.
+On May 22, 2015, the Foundation received a ruling from the Internal Revenue Service ("IRS") which determined the Foundation meets the requirements of an integrated auxiliary of a church and as such is not required to file Form 990.
+Management, however, intends to continue filing Form 990 as it is widely used to evaluate not-for-profit organizations and provides transparency to clients and donors.

 The Foundation recognizes interest and penalties, if any, related to uncertain tax positions as income tax expense.
-There were no interest or penalties for the years ended December 31, 2015 or 2014.
+There were no interest or penalties for the years ended December 31, 2016 or 2015.
 The Foundation's informational returns filed are generally subject to examination for three years after the later of the due date or date of filing.
-As a result, the Foundation is no longer subject to income tax examinations by tax authorities for years prior to fiscal year 2012.
+As a result, the Foundation is no longer subject to income tax examinations by tax authorities for years prior to fiscal year 2013.